dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 - Implementation is shared between nodes, meaning it's easy to scale
 - A failed match would not require calls to the database on items in the cache
 - Ultimately means less calls on the database, which could be a performance bottleneck
+- Failed updates would fail faster due to knowing the Etag across the cache

 #### Publisher and subscriber with internal cache

-This is a more complicated version odf using a distributed cache, where each instance has it's own internal cache, which is then notified by a queue to remove the Etag for a resource that is updated on another node.
+This is a more complicated version of using a distributed cache, where each instance has it's own internal cache, which is then notified by a queue to remove the Etag for a resource that is updated on another node.
 This would have the same process as retrieval for the distributed cache, but has some additional complexity when updating a resource:

 ```mermaid
 sequenceDiagram